quasiquoting/knot/knot.md

 #### collect_to_fence

 Splits the input up until the next line that starts with three backticks.
+This will be used to identify to select code sections and ignore documentation sections.

 ###### functions
 ```erlang